What are they and when are they worth it?

 Conclusion

-Rolltop backpacks are an excellent choice if you are looking for flexibility, weather protection, and a clean design.
-Whether commuter, student, or traveler — with the right model, everyday life can be managed practically.
+Rolltop backpacks are an excellent choice when you're looking for flexibility, weather protection and clean design.
+Whether commuter, student or traveller — with the right model, everyday life can be solved practically.